 - Lock Your Zippers: You can get little luggage locks for your bag’s zippers and this is enough to stop a pickpocket.

 - Beware of Distractions: Most pickpockets work in teams.
 One person distracts you with a map or something similar, and the other person swipes your stuff.
 Groups of little kids are often used as distractions.

 - Watch Your Wallet: Keeping your wallet in your back pocket is a pickpocket’s dream so keep it in your front pocket.

 - Money Belt: Money belts are a popular way to hide valuables under your clothing.

 I covered this earlier but credit card skimming (aka cloning) is very popular in tourist areas.
 The best way to prevent skimming is to not let people take your card out of sight and to check ATMs to ensure they haven’t been tampered with.

 Some cities/countries have a well-earned reputation for taxi scams.
-Do you research about normal taxi prices and common scams to keep yourself informed — and don’t be afraid of speaking up if you feel like you’re being scammed.
+Do your research on normal taxi prices and common scams to keep yourself informed — and don’t be afraid of speaking up if you feel like you’re being scammed.

 Research Your Phone’s International Data Plan

 Don’t return home from your trip to Europe to find a huge phone bill.
 Spend some time researching if you can use your smartphone’s data plan.
 Some plans give you free data in Europe and some let you pay extra to get high-speed data while abroad.